 But fathers today also have very close relationships with their children.
 Today's generation is perhaps more focused than any other in recent times on father-child relationships.
 So parting with the last child can also bring some difficulties to dad.

 How an Empty Nest Tends to Affect a Marriage

-But for many with whom we spoke, the biggest challenge of being an empty-nester had little to do with the separation from the child, and everything to do with a need to redefine the marriage relationship when only husband and wife remain.
+The biggest challenge of being an empty-nester for many couples has little to do with the separation from the child, and everything to do with a need to redefine the marriage relationship when only husband and wife remain.

 Fathers report that, because so much of family life has for twenty years or more revolved around children, they no longer have much in common with their partner.
 Sometimes marriages have devolved into simply the relationship of a mother and a father; with the children no longer occupying center stage, we have to work through some critical relationship issues.

 Tips for Fathers Surviving the Empty Nest Experience